Stanisław Sylwester Alfonzy Grodyński: World War II

-World War II years – military

-On that memorable day for exiled Poles in 1941, following the signing of the Polish-Russian Military Agreement (30 July) which granted amnesty to all those surviving in Soviet Russia, Grodyński immediately requested to meet with the NKWD authorities in Ałdan.
-On reaching Buzułuk Grodyński and his family were assigned to different branches of the military and he then parted from his family to re-commence serving in the ranks of the Polish Army.
+In 1941, following the signing of the Polish-Russian Military Agreement (30 July) which granted amnesty to all those surviving in Soviet Russia, Grodyński immediately requested to meet with the NKWD authorities in Ałdan.
+On reaching Buzułuk (pl) Grodyński and his family were assigned to different branches of the military and he then parted from his family to re-commence serving in the ranks of the Polish Army.

-After a two week 'working visit' to Moscow, on 25 October Grodyński was assigned to the 6th Polish Army Infantry Division which was being formed in the town of Totskoye in Kazakhstan.
-The commander of the Division was Brigadier General Michał Karaszewicz-Tokarzewski.
+After a two-week 'working visit' to Moscow, on 25 October Grodyński was assigned to the 6th Polish Army Infantry Division which was being formed in the town of Totskoye in Kazakhstan.
+The commander of the division was Brigadier General Michał Karaszewicz-Tokarzewski.
 On 1 November, Grodyński was appointed Commander of the Headquarters' Platoon, the 17th Infantry Regiment, which he led for nine months.
-The Commander of the Polish Army in the Soviet Union, General Władysław Anders, visited this Division four times, including the occasion he accompanied General Sikorski during his official visit to Russia in December 1941.
+The Commander of the Polish Army in the Soviet Union, General Władysław Anders, visited this division four times, including the occasion he accompanied General Sikorski during his official visit to Russia in December 1941.
 After a few months Grodyński left with 17th Headquarters' Platoon to the vicinity of Shahrisabz in Uzbekistan.
-In August 1942 this Division left Russia by ships from the port of Turkmenbashi (in the Krasnovodsk Gulf of Turkmenistan) on the Caspian Sea to the port of Pahlewi in Persia (now Bandar-e Anzali in Iran).
+In August 1942 this division left Russia by ships from the port of Turkmenbashi (in the Krasnovodsk Gulf of Turkmenistan) on the Caspian Sea to the port of Pahlewi in Persia (now Bandar-e Anzali in Iran).
 Grodyński continued his military service in Persia, where the Polish Army was transferred under the command of the British.
 A few months later the entire 6th Division was transported through Hamadan to the territory of Iraq, where all the military units were deployed in the vicinity of the towns of Khanaqin, Quizil-Ribat and Kirkuk.
 From 18 November to 30 December 1942 Grodyński continued his military service in Iraq as an Officer in Army HQ.